LANIXX-HH/runfromyaml/README.md

       * `run` - start all commands in the new container
       * `exec` - execute the command in the currently running container
     * `values` - this section defines all the commands to be executed in a started or running container
-  * `docker-compose` - this section describes all things that should be executed with docker-compose. why do we need this? experience has shown that it is easier for developers to write a yaml file and specify the necessary options in a similar order than to remember the order of commands to execute. :)
+  * `docker-compose` - this section describes all things that should be executed with docker-compose. why do we need this? experience has shown that it is easier for developers to write a yaml file and specify the necessary options in a similar order than to remember the order of commands to execute. :) you can skip settings (global and command) with empty map like `[]` and set empty service name with `""`. to run a command inside of container, you should define values. for multiple command just separate it with semicolon (`;`)
   The required values for this section are:
     * `dcoptions` - global docker-compose options like path directory or docker-compose file(s).
     * `command` - docker-compose command like `run`, `up` or `down`.